Kid Friendly Beaches in Sydney

 - Little Dynamos, Waterloo 2017 This is a good (if noisy) option for a rainy day.
 Australia’s largest 4-level soft play structure for kids 4-12yrs.
 Trampolines, slides and ball cannons keep the older kids busy whilst babies and toddlers get a smaller soft, fenced area to themselves.
 There is also a large seated café for snacks. www.littledynamos.com

 - Luna Park, Milson’s Point A historic part of the Sydney Landscape, Luna Park is a poor man’s theme park but keeps the kid’s happy (and exhausted).
 A mix of old style retro rides (dodgems and the rota) to hair raising rides (flying saucer and the ranger) to rides suited to the little ones.
 Best to bring your own snacks if you want them to stay clear of the fast food options.
-Entry is free but rides are extra – unlimited rides pass ($45) or annual pass ($109) is your best bet if they are game. www.lunaparksydney.com for more information and opening times.
+Entry is free but rides are extra – unlimited rides one day pass ($57 for adults) or three days pass ($79 for adults) is your best bet if they are game. www.lunaparksydney.com for more information and opening times.

 - Taronga Zoo, Mosman 2088 Celebrating its 95 year and recently renovated Taronga Zoo is one of Sydney’s most popular attractions.
 You can wander through and see the animals alongside some stunning Sydney views.
 There are various talks and shows daily like the Seal Show and Koala Encounters.
 If you live locally an annual pass gives you best value – many Mother’s groups meet there as a good alternative to the park.
 For something a bit special try their Roar and Snore sleepover (Camp overnight at the Zoo with dinner and behind the scenes tours included).
 Easiest way to get there is by bus or ferry avoiding the parking fees. www.taronga.org.au